PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Limitations

 \section{Limitations}

 The main limitation of \PSDF{} is its reliance on part labels during training.
-For our intended application, computer-aided design, this is not a major issue because the decomposition of shapes into parts is known \textit{a priori}.
-Thus \PSDF{} is particularly relevant in scenarios where objects are naturally created with part-aware structures.
+For our intended application, computer-aided design, this is not a major issue because shapes are typically constructed from individual parts; hence, the decomposition of shapes into parts is known \textit{a priori}.
+Thus, \PSDF{} is particularly relevant in scenarios where objects are naturally created with part-aware structures.
 While this limits \PSDF{}’s applicability to datasets without predefined decompositions—such as most of those available online—it better matches with practical engineering requirements.
-Nonetheless, if generalization to unlabeled data is desired, \PSDF{} could be combined with co-segmentation methods to generate pseudo-labels for its training.
+Nonetheless, if generalization to unlabeled data is desired, \PSDF{} could be combined with co-segmentation methods to generate pseudo-labels for its training. \PSDF{} also has a few typical failure modes that are illustrated in Fig.~\ref{fig:failures}.
+These include occasional artifacts when interpolating between shapes with different part existences, residual small surfaces for absent parts, and difficulties representing very thin structures.
+Such issues occur infrequently and can often be mitigated by discarding known-absent parts or by using higher-resolution meshing for thin geometries.
+Additionally, because the computational and memory costs scale with the number of parts, extending \PSDF{} to shapes with high part counts might require strategies to improve efficiency, such as sparse cross-part interactions.
+Finally, while we devised a strategy to handle non-watertight parts, it still assumes that they are volumetric and can be represented by an SDF.
+Thus, parts that are pure surfaces, such as car hoods, would not be naturally handled without inflating them by wrapping a volume around them.
+An interesting direction for future work is to use \textit{unsigned} distance functions to solve this.